JabRef/user-documentation/en/collect/import-using-online-bibliographic-database/README.md

 ## Supported databases

+### ACM Portal

+Currently disabled, because ACM changed their API.
+See <https://github.com/JabRef/jabref/issues/5804> for details.

+The [ACM Portal](https://dl.acm.org) includes two databases \([Wikipedia](https://en.wikipedia.org/wiki/Association_for_Computing_Machinery#Portal_and_Digital_Library)\):

+* the **ACM Digital Library** is a text collection of every article published by the [Association for Computing Machinery](https://www.acm.org), including over 60 years of archives

+  from articles, magazines and conference proceedings.

+* the **Guide to Computing Literature** that is a bibliographic collection from major publishers in computing with over one million entries.

 ### arXiv

 [ArXiv](https://arxiv.org/) is a repository of scientific preprints in the fields of mathematics, physics, astronomy, computer science, quantitative biology, statistics, and quantitative finance \([Wikipedia](https://en.wikipedia.org/wiki/ArXiv)\).